-We gathered information from a local firefighter and government resources to provide you with action steps and tips for creating a fire-resistant landscape.
+We gathered information from a local firefighter and government resources to provide you with actionable steps and tips for creating a fire-resistant landscape.
 We want to help you protect your home and community!

 The most impactful thing you can do is create a defensible space around your home and property.
 The goal is to clear away any fire hazards or fire fuels to create a buffer between flammable shrubbery and your property.
 This dramatically increases your home's chances of surviving a fire by reducing its proximity to direct flame and heat.

-Defensible space also provides a way for firefighters to protect your home and fight the fire.
+Defensible space also allows firefighters to protect your home and fight the fire.
 Usually, officials divide up the landscape around your house into two zones.
 Zone 1 is anywhere within 30 feet of your structure, and zone 2 extends from 30 to 100 feet.

-If this fire season has made you re-think your yard's design and fire-resistant capabilities, consider some modifications so that you are ready for next year!
+If this fire season has made you rethink your yard's design and fire-resistant capabilities, consider some modifications to prepare for next year!
 As mentioned, keep your lawn well-watered.
 We recommend using an irrigation system, especially if you are in a high-risk area.
 Some homeowners even use a similar watering technique on their roof to prevent it from drying out.
-Don't forget to have experts regularly check your sprinklers to ensure everything is working correctly.
+Don't forget to have experts regularly check your sprinklers to ensure everything works correctly.

 Consider adding a large area of hardscaping to your yard.
 Not only is a paver patio an excellent firebreak, but it also creates a relaxing, functional backyard space!
 Mulch and bark are great for plantings and flower beds, but they are incredibly flammable.
 Border your beds with gravel, river rock, or pavers for added security.
 As for flowers, there are plenty of perennials that are more fire-safe than others, so do some research before planting next years' garden!